 Le Monastère des Augustines

-Small streets and tiny cafes: Quebec City might as well have invented the concept of coziness.
-Choices range widely: traditional or Americanized coffee shops, small cafes and bakeries with a Parisian feel, trendier and inventive new places — Quebec has it all.
+Small streets and tiny cafés: Quebec City might as well have invented the concept of coziness.
+Choices range widely: traditional or Americanized coffee shops, small cafés, and bakeries with a Parisian feel, trendier and inventive new places — Quebec has it all.
 Enjoy sunny terraces in the summer, and during the very cold winter coffee shops can be a lifesaver.

 Nektar Caféologue